ianrabt/canonical-coding-samples/completed/test-case.md

 To use iperf3, we must open port 5201 (udp and tcp) on host0 (arbitrarily picked to be the server).
 If using vanilla Ubuntu, run `ufw allow 5201` to configure the firewall.
 This can also directly be modified using `iptables`, to work on more distros.

 ### Bandwidth test -- use the same script to automate these steps
 On host0, run `iperf3 -s` and on host1, run `iperf3 -c 10.0.0.10` to test TCP bandwidth and `iperf3 -c 10.0.0.10 -u` to test UDP bandwidth.
-The "Bandwidth" column will display test results -- verify 200Gb/s was achieved (the script can automate this check as well, perhaps by averaging all the results).
+The "Bandwidth" column will display test results -- verify 200Gb/s was achieved (the script can automate this check as well, by checking the maximum speed from every test).

+### Teardown
+On host0:
+1. `ip address delete dev en0`
+2. `ip link set dev en0 down`
+3. Remove physical hardware after powering down the system.

+On host1 (similarly):
+1. `ip address delete dev en1`
+2. `ip link set dev en1 down`
+3. Remove physical hardware after powering down the system.

+## Additional notes
+It is possible to install `en0` and `en1` on the same test bench, instead of using two separate computers!
+However, care must be taken with the routing to ensure `lo` won't be used by the kernel -- as it can identify the two IPs are assigned to two interfaces on the same host, and might not actually transmit any data using the physical interfaces!
+I'm not actually sure what Linux would do in this scenario.
+I'd need to test real hardware to see how to set something like that up.
+However, it shouldn't be too difficult to use `ip route` to change the routing table, and check what would happen using, say, `route get 10.0.0.10` to see what device would be used -- and make sure that device is the physical Ethernet device.